microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ### Convert Matrix to desired layout and type

-The weight and bias matrices used in the Linear Algebra: Matrix Vector intrinsics are (RW)ByteAddressBuffers with implementation specific alignment constraints and performance characteristics.
+The weight and bias matrices used in the Linear Algebra intrinsics are (RW)ByteAddressBuffers with implementation specific alignment constraints and performance characteristics.
 We introduce a driver side API to change the layout and dataype of the weight matrix from and to any of the layouts in